palewire/first-visual-story/readthedocs/index.rst

     {% endfor %}

-What we've got so far is a grid that doesn't look much like a grid.
-Let's give it some structure to make it neat and tidy.
-To do that, we're going to arrange our grid of cards using Bootstrap's card columns.
+Phew.
+Better.
+But what we've got so far is a grid that doesn't look much like a grid.
+In fact it's not a grid at all.
+It's just a big stack.

+To arrange our cards using Bootstrap's system, we need to play by Bootstrap's rules.
+Look at its documentation and you'll see that Bootstrap asks us to wrap our cards in a div with the class ``card-columns`` if we want a grid.
+Like this:

 .. code-block:: jinja
     :emphasize-lines: 1,11